Added by 48 members

 2021 McIlvanney Prize (nominee)

 Glasgow, 1932.
-When the son-in-law of one of the citys wealthiest shipbuilders is found floating in the River Clyde with his throat cut, it falls to Inspector Jimmy Dreghorn to lead the murder case despite sharing a troubled history with the victims widow, Isla Lockhart.
+When the son-in-law of one of the city’s wealthiest shipbuilders is found floating in the River Clyde with his throat cut, it falls to Inspector Jimmy Dreghorn to lead the murder case–despite sharing a troubled history with the victim’s widow.

-All the while, a sadistic murderer stalks the post-war city leaving a trail of dead bodies in their wake.
-As the case deepens, will Dreghorn find the killer or lose his own life in the process?
+All the while, a sadistic murderer stalks the post-war city, leaving a trail of dead bodies in their wake.
+As the case deepens, Dreghorn realizes that the answers may lie in his old ties with the victim’s family—and the horrors he saw in the Great War.

 Genre: Historical Mystery

 Glasgow, 1932.
-When the son-in-law of one of the citys wealthiest shipbuilders is found floating in the River Clyde with his throat cut, it falls to Inspector Jimmy Dreghorn to lead the murder case despite sharing a troubled history with the victims widow, Isla Lockhart.
+When the son-in-law of one of the city’s wealthiest shipbuilders is found floating in the River Clyde with his throat cut, it falls to Inspector Jimmy Dreghorn to lead the murder case–despite sharing a troubled history with the victim’s widow.

-All the while, a sadistic murderer stalks the post-war city leaving a trail of dead bodies in their wake.
-As the case deepens, will Dreghorn find the killer or lose his own life in the process?
+All the while, a sadistic murderer stalks the post-war city, leaving a trail of dead bodies in their wake.
+As the case deepens, Dreghorn realizes that the answers may lie in his old ties with the victim’s family—and the horrors he saw in the Great War.

 Genre: Historical Mystery